Privacy Statement

 What is personal data?

-Personal data is information that contributes to identify you as an individual.
+Personal date refers to any information that can be linked to you as an individual.
 One distinguishes between personal data and special categories (sensitive) of personal data.
+Special categories of personal data require additional protection.

 Lånekassen is the data controller for personal data.